 NIH: National Cancer Institute

-- Radiation Therapy (American Cancer Society)
+- How Radiation Therapy Is Used to Treat Cancer (American Cancer Society) Also in Spanish

 - Radiation Therapy and You: Support for People with Cancer (National Cancer Institute) Also in Spanish

 - Radiation Therapy to Treat Cancer (National Cancer Institute)

 - Understanding Radiation Therapy: A Guide for Patients and Families (American Cancer Society)

 - Low Blood Cell Counts: Side Effect of Cancer Treatment (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Oral Complications of Chemotherapy and Head/Neck Radiation (PDQ) (National Cancer Institute) Also in Spanish